-Resources in the Fund represent proceeds from the capital improvement portion of the Governmental Services Tax, bonds, or other obligations issued utilizing the tax proceeds as security.
+improvement portion of the Governmental Services Tax, major enterprise fund used to account for the costs and bonds, or other obligations issued utilizing the tax proceeds as security.

 All assets of the Fund are to be applied exclusively toward the purposes for which funding was generated.
 All balances and reserves in the Fund are to be retained and not transferred or otherwise applied toward any purpose except that permitted by statute.
 Deficiencies in the Fund are to be removed by transfers from the General Fund or by a correcting entry in another fund if the deficiency is related to the activity of that fund.
 The entire unexpended amount of assigned balance of the Fund is deemed by the Board to be reasonable and necessary to carry out the purposes of the Fund.